This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

-There are also sprays available that contains an ingredient called permethrin, they come as aerosols or pump spray bottles.
+There are also sprays available that contain an ingredient called permethrin, they come as aerosols or pump spray bottles.
 Sprayed over the entire body of the pet they are used to eliminate an acute flea or tick infestation.
 Permethrin will remain in the coat for a couple of weeks effectively killing fleas and ticks on contact.

 Tick repellent powders

 The repellent powders are an effective method of killing ticks on dogs.
-They perform a dual role by killing the ticks already present, as well as, prevent them from further adherence.
+They perform a dual role by killing the ticks already present, as well as, preventing them from further adherence.
 However, you have to ensure that you use a powder that is intended to be used for dogs and in the limited quantity mentioned.

 Shampoos to repel ticks on dogs

 Dog shampoos are proven beneficial to keep ticks and fleas away.
-But this provides only short term protection and would need to be reapplied frequently.
+But this provides only short-term protection and would need to be reapplied frequently.
 Dog shampoos are rather a means to reduce an acute tick or flea infestation.

 The tick dips can be made by purchasing a concentrated product and diluting them with water.
 They have to be applied to the entire body in a well-ventilated area.
-They have to be applied over the entire body of the pet.
+They have to be applied to the entire body of the pet.